 In a small bowl, combine the spices with the salt and set aside.

 In a large mixing bowl, blend the butter with the sugar until smooth.
 Then mix in the pumpkin, syrup, honey and vanilla.

 Use a large spatula to fold in the oats, pecans and currants.

 Sprinkle the spice mixture on top and stir until everything is evenly combined.

 Pour the granola mixture onto the parchment-lined baking sheet and use your hands or a flat-bottomed metal spatula to flatten out the mixture.
 It should be about 1/2-inch thick and cover most of the sheet.

-Roast in the preheated 350 degree F oven until the edges become golden brown, about 30 minutes.
+Roast in the preheated 350°F oven until the granola is golden brown, about 30 minutes.